gaetanX21/e3-egnn/README.md

 ## Introduction

-This project replicates and extends findings from Hoogeboom et al. to illustrate the advantages of E(3)-equivariance in molecular property prediction tasks.
+This project illustrates findings from Hoogeboom et al. in order to show the advantages of E(3)-equivariance in molecular property prediction tasks.
 Specifically, we:
 - Use the QM9 dataset for a regression task predicting the molecular dipole moment.
 - Compare standard GNNs with E(3)-equivariant GNNs.
 - Demonstrate the benefits of leveraging geometric structure in molecular data.